arielfr/universal-address/README.md

 ## What it does

 As we said, our goal is *"addressing the world"*.
 It was definitely a hard work, but we wanted to make it simpler with Facebook tools.
 That's the reason we created a Bot for Facebook Messenger.
 We've introduced a concept called "Universal Address" (UA).
 It's a way to express a specific locaction with human friendly languages like English.
 The UA always has the same structure, one word with one number, for example: *apple 124*.
-The key difference between the existing project "[what 3 words](https://what3words.com)" is that we generate an **unique address** per user.
+The key difference between this project and the existing project "[what 3 words](https://what3words.com)" is that we have the feagture to generate an **unique address** per user.

 ![Introduce](https://raw.githubusercontent.com/arielfr/universal-address/master/docs/screenshots/0_introduce.png)